 Speaking with natives hasn’t been an easy task.
 Fillers become your best friend while you’re racking your brain for the right words and conjugation.
 Sounds familiar?

-In the beginning, there’s a lot of blanks in my sentences but I fill them in with the correct words (thanks to the dictionary).
+In the beginning, there were a lot of blanks in my sentences but I filled them in with the correct words (thanks to the dictionary).
 The next time it went smoothly and that’s how I know.
 Of course, it doesn’t happen immediately because I have to keep practicing with the newly-learned vocab.

 Something interesting happened though.
 There’s this one native I’ve been speaking to regularly before I spoke with the other natives.
 I unconsciously picked up his intonation of the word ‘pero’.